Skip to contentSkip to content

 What alt text should local business photos use?

 Use alt text when the image communicates useful information.
-Describe what matters: the team member, product, finished project, room, storefront, process step, or location.
+Describe what matters: the team member, product, finished project, room, storefront, or process step.
 Decorative images can have empty alt text.
 Avoid stuffing town names into every image unless the location is genuinely relevant.

 How often should I update website photos?

-Update photos whenever the business reality changes: new staff, renovated space, seasonal offer, equipment, menu, product line, service vehicle, exterior signage, clinic room, or finished project.
-At minimum, review photos seasonally so winter, smoke season, summer tourism, and holiday cues do not contradict the current offer.
+Update photos whenever the business reality changes: new staff, renovated space, seasonal offer, equipment, menu, product line, signage, or finished project.
+At minimum, review photos seasonally so winter, smoke season, and summer tourism cues do not contradict the current offer.

 Should my website photos match my Google Business Profile photos?